Van Heflin: Stardom

-When Helfin returned to Hollywood, MGM lent him to Hal Wallis to appear opposite Barbara Stanwyck in The Strange Love of Martha Ivers (1946).
+When Heflin returned to Hollywood, MGM lent him to Hal Wallis to star opposite Barbara Stanwyck in The Strange Love of Martha Ivers (1946).
 He was in the all-star musical Till the Clouds Roll By (1946) then was loaned to Warner Bros to co star with Joan Crawford in Possessed (1947).

 Back at MGM he co-starred with Lana Turner in Green Dolphin Street (1947), a big prestige film for the studio and their biggest hit of 1947.
 He was reunited with Stanwyck in B.F.'s Daughter (1948) and was loaned to Walter Wanger for Tap Roots (1948), where he was top billed; both lost money.

 MGM cast him as Athos in The Three Musketeers (1948), a huge success.
 He was top-billed in Zinnemann's Act of Violence (1949), and supported Jennifer Jones in Madame Bovary (1949).
 Both movies were acclaimed but lost money.
 He then made a third film with Stanwyck, East Side, West Side (1950), but he was now billed beneath James Mason.
 While that production did not lose money, it only netted a small profit for the studio.